This is an overview of access facilities at the Law Library and how we assist disabled students with their studies.

 Furniture and study rooms

 There are no rooms specifically for disabled students but disabled students may be eligible to use the accessible individual study rooms in the Main Library in George Square.
-To arrange this students should contact the Student Disability Service and their details are given at the bottom of this webpage.
+To arrange this students should contact the Disability and Inclusive Learning Service and their details are given at the bottom of this webpage.
 There are two Group Study Rooms on the Mezzanine which are available through the room booking system.
 One room (00M.153) has a height adjustable desk and can be reached by using the lift located next to the Library.
 There is also a height adjustable desk on the ground floor just before the Senate Room and a standing height desk at the back right hand side of the Senate room.

 If you require assistance to evacuate in an emergency you should ensure you have a PEEP/ PEAP (Personal Emergency Evacuation Plan).
 To arrange a (PEEP/PEAP) for this building please contact your school for more information.